SzaniszloIvor/private-dictionary/README.md

 This will:
 - Create optimized production build
 - Remove all `console.log` statements
-- Minify and bundle assets
+- Minify and bundle assets with Tailwind CSS purging
 - Output to `dist/` directory

 ### Preview Production Build